 PR professionals and communicators with a strong Theory of Mind can better understand their audience, create more compelling messages, and build lasting relationships.

-Enhancing Your Theory of Mind Awareness
+Boost Your Theory of Mind

 To improve your Theory of Mind as a PR professional, consider these three mindsets:

 Apperly, I. A. (2011).
 Mindreaders: The cognitive basis of “Theory of Mind”.
 Psychology Press.

 Baron-Cohen, S., Leslie, A. M., & Frith, U. (1985).
 Does the autistic child have a “theory of mind”?
 Cognition, 21(1), 37 – 46.

 Premack, D., & Woodruff, G. (1978).
 Does the chimpanzee have a theory of mind?
 Behavioral and Brain Sciences, 1(4), 515 – 526.

 No one is basing their attitudes and behaviours on reality; we’re basing them on our perceptions of reality.